 - Baking time can vary.
 These are done when the edges are crispy.

 As my cousin noted in her email about the recipe, my aunt did not include the amount of flour she used to make her cookies.

 At first, I assumed she had forgotten that minor detail.
 But after giving it some thought, I decided maybe not.

 To her and her method of making things in the kitchen, Aunt Marian probably didn’t measure many things.
 This is the art of baking and she was a kitchen artist.

 Could it be that she added enough flour to attain a consistency in the dough that was just right for the cookies?
 I’m going with that guess.

 Common questions about these cookies

 Soured milk, is milk that is acidified.
-This give the milk a tart taste, as in these Amish sugar cookies.
+This gives the milk a tart taste, as in these Amish sugar cookies.

 You can make soured milk by adding vinegar (or lemon juice) to milk.
-In this recipe, we make it by combining a tablespoon of vinegar to a cup of milk.
+In this recipe, we make it by combining a tablespoon of vinegar with a cup of milk.